StackVista/stackstate-docs/stackpacks/about-stackpacks.md

 Additional functionality available in the StackState Self-Hosted product:

-Note that the lock status of configuration items will not be exported as part of a [configuration backup](../setup/data-management/backup_restore/configuration_backup.md).
+You can [make a back-up of configuration items](../setup/data-management/backup_restore/configuration_backup.md).
+Note that the lock status of configuration items will not be exported as part of a configuration backup.
 {% endhint %}

 ## Which StackPacks are available?